Water damage restoration FAQ: 16 most common questions about costs

 There is a unique category system for determining the damage and hazards associated with residential water damage.
 This is the industry standard across all water restoration companies, and they are as follows:

-2. Category 2: Contaminated water, aka “Gray water.”
-This water comes from a dishwasher or clothes washing machine and has some contaminants- food particles or harsh soaps.
+- Category 2: Contaminated water, aka "Gray water."
+This water comes from a dishwasher or clothes washing machine and may contain contaminants, such as food particles or harsh soaps.

 2. Which category of flood is the most common and the least?

 The most common of the three is category 2.
-Sometimes (especially during natural floods), water damage will be classified as black water or category 3.
-Finally, the rarest case is category 1 or clean water that hasn't been in contact with anything.
+Sometimes (especially during natural floods), water damage is classified as black water or category 3.
+Finally, the rarest case is category 1, or clean water that hasn't been in contact with anything.

 3. How much does it add to the cost if the water damage comes from a category 3 flood?